Table of contents:

 If you’re into seafood, don’t miss Restaurante 4 Mares, though their Peking duck with plum sauce is killer too.
 Plus, they offer a nice craft beer and dumpling selection.

 Also, most of the foodies say that Hong King is the best in Chinatown.
 Serving up creations with sweet and sour sauce, their legacy and flavor profiles keep you coming back.
 The jasmine tea greeting sets the perfect tone.
-We also recommend: Buffet Tong Fong, Wasabi Fish, and Mian dui Mian (personally, my favs).
+We also recommend Buffet Tong Fong, Wasabi Fish, and Mian dui Mian (personally, my favs).

 What to buy?